Franz Hasil

 Franz Hasil (born 28 July 1944 in Vienna) is a former Austrian footballer.

 Club career

 Born in Vienna, Hasil started his career at local giants Rapid Wien before moving abroad to play for Schalke 04.
 After one season in Germany, he moved to Feyenoord and was part of their European Cup victory in 1970.
-He was sold to Austria Klagenfurt in for €23,000.
+He was sold to Austria Klagenfurt for €23,000.

 International career

 He earned 21 caps for the Austria national football team, scoring two goals.